 You can help elephant conservationists in Asia and Africa save and rehabilitate these intelligent, sensitive and majestic animals.

 - Global Vision International offers an elephant volunteer opportunity in Thailand that will allow you to learn about elephant behavior.
 Volunteers are paired with an elephant that they observe throughout their stay.
 Participants are also taught to understand the elephant's behavior and encouraged to bond with her.
 The minimum volunteer stay is one week, and opportunities are available throughout the year.
 Meals, accommodations, and required local transportation are included.

 - The Elephant Nature Park organization in Thailand allows volunteers several different opportunities, lasting from four to 14 days, that can involve bathing and feeding the elephants, building elephant shelters, and planting elephant food, among other tasks.
-Meals and rustic accommodations are provided with two-week stays (about $390 per week).
+Meals and rustic accommodations are provided with two-week stays.

 - The LEO Project Foundation offers elephant conservation in Sri Lanka.
 Your two-week experience will include bathing the elephants, helping with elephant health care, maintaining the project site, setting up grazing locations and games for the elephants, assisting with the human elephant conflict project, and maybe even painting with the elephants.
-Meals, shared bungalow accommodations, and transportation to and from the airport are included in the estimated $800 for two weeks.
+Meals, shared bungalow accommodations, and transportation to and from the airport are included.

 - Tembe Elephant Park encourages volunteers to participate in its elephant conservation program near Durban, South Africa.
 During your stay, you will help monitor and record elephant behavior via webcam.
 Lions and leopards also are monitored at the Park.
 Meals, accommodations (cabins), and transportation in and around Tembe Park are included for about $350 per week.